Jubatian/rrpge-spec/specs/vid_arch.rst

 - At least 49 vertical blank lines (for a total of at least 449 lines)
 - At least 400 main clock cycles per display line
 - Interlaced display generation is supported for standards requiring it
-- 32 bit Video RAM memory bus width is assumed
+- 32 bit Video bus width

 The minimal number of main clock cycles required to be present under a vertical blanking period or a display frame can be derived from these